datamonsters/replace-action/README.md

 # replace-action

 This lightweight action replaces substrings in files.
-It is useful for CI process when you needto update your configs depending on the previous steps results.
+It is useful for CI process when you need to update your configs depending on the previous steps results.

 # Usage